chakch/serverless-handson/README.md

 ![alt text](images/first_block.png "Transcoder Architecture")

-The RssReader function read every day the aws rssFeed and save it on dynamoDB
+The RssReader function reads every day the aws rssFeed and saves it on dynamoDB

-The function code is availaible on the package rss-reader
+The function code is available on the package rss-reader

 - Create the RssReaderRole:

     https://serverless.com/framework/docs/providers/aws/guide/iam/

-    you should create a role and a policy role.
+    Create a role and a policy role.
 You have to create them in the ressources section on serverless.yml

 - Launch `serverless deploy` to deploy the created role
 - Check the IAM service on the AWS console: